sundgenomics/sundgenomics.github.io/demux.md

 * [CRISPR template](https://sundgenomics.github.io/templates/samples-CRISPR.xlsx)

+Before pooling your libraries (and preparing your samplesheet), please make sure to check the [index pooling guides](/indexpooling.md/).

 ### How do I prepare my sample sheet?
 At the end of the sequencing run, the raw data consist of images in the form of bcl files.
 The first data processing step is to generate fastq files.
 In most sequencing runs, several samples are combined with a set of multiplexing barcodes.
 It is called indexed sequencing and you can read more in the section below.
 Thus the demultiplexing step will generate a fastq file for each sample using the information from the sample sheet (which associate barcodes - singe or dual - to sample names).